pilaf/webliero-faq/README.md

 * The random map generator uses a different (improved) terrain generation algorithm
 * Maps can be mirrored to allow double the play area
+* WebLiero supports maps in any size, not just the 504&times;350 size supported by classic Liero
+* WebLiero implements classic deathmatch, and 3 additional new game modes: hold the flag, last man standing and team deathmatch.
+On the other hand, WebLiero doesn't yet implement game of tag and capture the flag game modes (both available in classic Liero)
 * *(this list is incomplete and/or outdated, help me complete it by opening an issue)*

 ### Does WebLiero support loading custom Liero maps?

 Yes.
-If you're the host of a room you can load maps in .lev format from the Admin menu.
+If you're room admin you can load maps in .lev or .png format from the Admin menu.

 ### How can I create my own maps or edit existing ones?